bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 Similar to when approaching a free mineral patch, the optimal timing for returning minerals is to reach the depot at the same frame when the order process timer reaches 0.

-However, unlike the gather command, reissuing the return cargo command (or anything equivalent, like right-clicking the depot) does affect the worker's movement: the worker stops moving completely for three frames and may take a different path back to the depot (which may be shorter).
+However, unlike the gather command, reissuing the return cargo command (or anything equivalent, like right-clicking the depot) always affects the worker's movement: the worker stops moving completely for three frames and may take a different path back to the depot (which may be shorter).

 Despite the potentially longer path back to the depot, optimizing the order process timer can still give a benefit, especially as in some cases the worker will maintain some of its speed and therefore reach the mineral patch again more quickly.